An Infinite Transitivity Theorem: Saturated States

 Compare condition (6) with \cite[3]{HA98}, which states that maximal chains of projections in $\mathscr{Q}(H)$ are $\eta_1$-sets.
 By the above reasoning, this theorem also holds for any countably degree-1 saturated $C$ with with real rank zero and no minimal projections.

-\begin{cor} Let $\varphi$ be a pure state s.t. $(C,\varphi)$ countably degree-$1$ saturated.
+\begin{cor} Let $\varphi$ be a pure state such that $(C,\varphi)$ countably degree-$1$ saturated.
 Then $\varphi$ has P-excision.
 If in addition $C$ has real rank zero, then the excising element can always be chosen to be a projection. \end{cor}

 \begin{proof} Let $B$ be a separable $C^*$-subalgebra of $C$.
 As noted in \cite[15.3.7]{FA19}, Löwenheim-Skolem grants us a countable $Y\subseteq\Fp$ which excises $\varphi$ on $B$.
 By theorem \ref{satequiv} $(1)\Rightarrow (2)$, this subset has a lower bound $a\in\Fp$.
 Then as noted in \cite[15.3.8]{FA19}, for $b\in B$, $c\in Y$,